davdavid29/Trainings-and-Certifications/README.md

 	-   Data storage and management
 	-   Querying and optimizing data with Snowflake
 	-   Advanced topics, such as security and governance

+ -	[**ChatGPT: Complete ChatGPT Course For Work 2023**](https://www.udemy.com/certificate/UC-fde000ad-7d42-40c5-bbe6-26aaaf94a1dd/) by Udemy (Jun 2023) - Learned on this course:
+	- 	Using ChatGPT To Dramatically Increase Your Productivity.
+Hot Tips That Many Are Not Aware Of.
+   	-	Using ChatGPT To Improve Your Writing Skills & Shorten Writing Time.
+	-	Leveraging ChatGPT For Regular Tasks Like Email, Report Writing, Blogs, Presentation Scripts, And Much More.
+	-	Surprising Areas Like Code Debugging, Translation, & Summarizing Long Documents You Need To Read.
+	-	Use ChatGPT To Educate Yourself In Soft Skills & Hard Skills.
+Virtually No Limit.
+	-	Demo Of Many Ways You Can Use ChatGPT At Work Plus Some Personal Ways You Can Use It As Well.

 ## Passed Certifications